sawyerf/youtube-sm/README.md

 --init [file]          Remove all your subs and the cache and init with your subscription file.
---af   [file]          To append a file with list of channel or a playlist in sub.swy --ax   [file]          To append a xml file in sub.swy --cat                  To view your subs
+--af   [file]          To append a file with list of channel or a playlist in sub.swy --ax   [file]          To append a xml file in sub.swy --all                  To recover yours subs in the common page web (more videos) --cat                  To view your subs
 --css                  Import the css files
 --loading              To print a progress bar